Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/filtering.md

 }
 ```

-Once the string filter has been created, it can be implemented in XAML like this to filter all models whose `Name` starts with `Foo`:
+Once the string filter has been created, it can be implemented in XAML like this to filter all models whose `Name` starts with `"Foo"`:

 ```xaml
 <grids:TreeListBox ...>